 Senior health doctors also see older adults with social problems, mental illness or disabilities who may need extra care.

 Advance Care Planning

 If you are enrolled in Medicare, you can get yearly checkups at little or no cost.
-If you need help signing up for Medicare, see one of the info sessions above.
+If you need help signing up for Medicare, please call us at 210-358-7477.

 Your yearly Medicare Wellness appointment checks your overall health and aims to prevent sickness before it starts.
 You might expect the following during your visit: